Step-by-Step Guide to Overnight Shipping [+Best Practices]

 ShipBob’s robust dashboard gives merchants insight into their data in real time.
 Our analytic tool provides suggestions for how to optimise your inventory distribution based on historical data to reduce transit times and cut down fulfilment costs.

 “By partnering with ShipBob, we’ve been able to not only ship from the UK but start shipping from a fulfillment center in the US to fulfill in-country orders for a much cheaper shipping cost.
 In the early stages of a brand like ours, we are focused on improving the customer experience.
 The customer comes first.
 We want them to get their product on time, intact, and with minimal shipping fees.”– Will Kerr, Apparel Lead at Quadrant

 While next-day shipping can be a more expensive option, offering it can help you exceed customer expectations and convert more last-minute shoppers.
 Working with a third-party logistics partner like ShipBob can help you offer express delivery options to your customers at scale by storing inventory in closer to your shoppers.

 To start offering faster delivery and the cheapest overnight shipping options to your customers, request a quote to learn more about ShipBob.

 Here are the answers to the most popular questions about overnight shipping.

-Based on our research, the cheapest overnight shipping is from Priority Mail Express.
-It costs $22.75 for commercial and $26.35 at the post office and online.
+Based on our research, the cheapest overnight shipping is from Evri.
+Closely followed by the Royal Mail.

 What is the fastest shipping?

 Various courier companies offer fast shipping.
-UPS, DHL, FedEx, and USPS all offer same-day delivery, which is arguably the fastest shipping option available today.
+Royal Mail, DPD, and Evri all offer next-day delivery, which is arguably the fastest shipping option available today.